esp8266/Arduino/doc/ideoptions.rst

 menu.
 Not all of them are available for every board.
 If one is needed and not visible, please try using the generic esp8266 or esp8285 board.

+In every menu entry, the first option is the default one and is suitable for most users.

 Specific option list
 --------------------